Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Taste

 Before you feed any apple to your chickens, have a taste.
 If it’s crisp and juicy, the apple is safe for consumption.
 If it has a sour or grainy taste, the chances are that the apple has gone bad.
-You’d be risking your chickens’ health if you give them bad apples.
+You’d risk your chickens’ health if you gave them bad apples.

 Expiry date

-If you’re buying apples at the store, there’s usually an expiry date on the crate.
+If you’re buying apples at the store, the crate usually has an expiry date.
 Check the expiry date before you buy the apples.
 Only buy the quantity your chickens can consume before the expiry date.

 5 Other Foods You Shouldn’t Give Your Chickens

 Even though eggs are excellent sources of proteins for chickens, you should be careful with feeding them with raw eggs.
-Once chickens know how tasty raw eggs are like, they’ll be eating their eggs after laying them.
+Once chickens know how tasty raw eggs are, they’ll eat them after laying them.
 As such, you won’t be able to collect as many eggs as you want, nor will your chickens brood over the eggs to produce chicks.
-If you’ll feed your chickens eggs at all, ensure they aren’t raw.
+If you feed your chickens eggs at all, ensure they aren’t raw.

 Chickens aren’t large animals with digestive systems that can digest anything at little or no risk.
-Chickens are very delicate animals with sensitive organs.
-The fact that they are animals doesn’t mean you feed them with rotten foods.
+Chickens are very delicate animals with sensory organs.
+The fact that they are animals doesn’t mean you feed them rotten and overripe food.
 Don’t feed your chickens with what you can’t eat.
-You should be careful when feeding them with overripe fruits too.

 Don’t give your chickens raw foods that should be cooked before anyone eats them.
 For instance, don’t give your chickens uncooked beans.
 Their digestive systems aren’t strong enough to digest raw beans.
 Besides, raw beans contain hemagglutinin, which is dangerous to health.